rleber/bun/doc/readme.md

 4. Try running it (see below)
 5. Install any missing Ruby Gem dependencies (you'll know them from the error messages)

+Also note: if you would like to set a default URL for retrieving archived files (i.e. using "fass fetch"), you can do so by setting the "FASS_ARCHIVE_URL" environment variable.

 _Running this software_

 There is one primary executable src/fass.
 Assuming that the src directory is in your load path, it should